The Raymond Carver Short Story Contest

 Now in its 17th year, the Raymond Carver Short Story Contest is one of the most renowned fiction contests in the world.
 Featuring prominent guest judges and offering $2500 across five prizes, the contest delivers exciting new fiction from writers all over the world.

-The contest opens each year April 1 - May 15 and prizewinners are published in the following fall issue in October.
+The contest opens each year April 1 - May 15 and prizewinners are published in our annual fall issue in October.

 2017 CONTEST RESULTS

 Prizewinners selected by guest judge Pinckney Benedict - to be published in Fall 2017 issue